Click Eastern Walk Leaflet – Page 1 to view or download a copy of page 1 of the Eastern Section Leaflet.

 Optional route to avoid cattle in the fields at Yoemans farm; at the solitary stone gate post just after Windmill farm continue straight on with fencing on the left to stile onto tarmac lane.
 Go down this to second farmhouse on the right.
 Turn right up to this farmhouse and follow footpath round property then continue straight on with fencing on the right.
 At cross paths under pylon wires go straight on through fields to Watling Street.
 Turn right and walk up the road to the village of Affetside joining the main route when passing Mum Harris farm.

 Follow the arrow on the way-marker up the slope of the field at the top make for a similar size stone gate post on the far side of the field.

 Cross the stile beside it.

-Cross the stile and walk through the farm yard onto Watling Street.
+Cross the stile and walk through the farm yard passing front of farm house onto Watling Street.

 Turn right up towards the Pack Horse Pub and the centre of Affetside village passing the old school (marked Ebenezer1840), bus stop, bench and public telephone box on the way.